ali-vilab/videocomposer/README.md

     --seed 9999
 ```

-This command will extract the different conditions, e.g., depth, sketch, motion vectors, of the input video for the following video generation, which are saved in the `outputs` folder.
+This command will extract the different conditions, e.g., depth, sketch, and motion vectors, of the input video for the following video generation, which are saved in the `outputs` folder.
 The task list are predefined in <font style="color: rgb(128,128,255)">inference_multi.py</font>.